Chander Pahar (film): First look and trailer

-Though by early 2013, the production house had yet not released any official poster of Chander Pahar, a large number of unofficial posters designed by graphic designers were promoted in social networking sites such as Facebook and Twitter, featuring only Dev in the foreground and background somewhat similar to the official cover art of the novel.
+Though by early 2013, the production house had yet not released any official poster of Chander Pahar, a large number of unofficial posters designed by graphic designers were promoted in social networking sites such as Facebook and Twitter, featuring only Dev in the foreground and background some how similar to the official cover art of the novel.
 It was later found out that some of these were unofficial versions and morphed screenshots from the 2011 Australian movie The Hunter.

 On 14 November 2013, during the occasion of Children's Day, the first theatrical trailer of the film was released by Shree Venkatesh Films, at the Kolkata Nicco park.
 Upon its release, the trailer went viral on the web and managed to receive 32,000+ viewers on YouTube on the first day itself.
 Soon, the trailer got 100,000+ viewers in just 3 days, which was the first for any Bengali film.

 Apart from these, back to back episodes were released by Shree Venkatesh Films at their official YouTube channel for promotion, under the name of 'Chander Pahar Diaries', which provided various glimpses of the filming: